-Here is a link to a good essay by Margaret Somerville on the complex ethical issues involved in withdrawing artificial nutrition and hydration.
+Here is a link to a good essay by Erika Bachiochi on the June Medical case and what the decision means for the pro-life cause.

 In a 5-4 decision, the Supreme Court struck down Louisiana’s admitting privileges law.
 The statute was similar to the Texas statute that the Court invalidated in 2016 in Whole Woman’s Health v.
 Hellerstedt.
 Chief Justice Roberts joined with Justices Breyer, Ginsburg, Sotomayor, and Kagan.
 The Chief Justice concluded “that because Louisiana’s Act 620 imposes a […]